ONSdigital/application-profile/code-lists.md

 | E08000037 | Gateshead      | Local Authority District          |
 | E47000006 | Tees Valley    | Combined Authority or City Region |

+The table above shows the variety of area types that can be represented in your data.
+The important thing is that in the area code column each entry has its own identifiable code.

 ### Age code and label

 | age_code | age_label              |